kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/insertion-sort.md

 # Insertion Sort

-Let's continue our explanation of sorting algorithms with *insertion sort*.
+Let's continue our tour of sorting algorithms with *insertion sort*.
 Watch the video below for an overview of the algorithm:

 <div
   style="position: relative; padding-bottom: 56.25%; height: 0;">